sustainable-computing-io/kepler-doc/docs/design/metrics.md

 # Monitoring Container Power Consumption with Kepler

-Kepler Exporter exposes statistics from an application running in a Kubernetes cluster in a Prometheus-friendly format that can be scraped by any database that understands this format, such as `Prometheus`_ and `Sysdig`_.
+Kepler Exporter exposes statistics from an application running in a Kubernetes cluster in a Prometheus-friendly format that can be scraped by any database that understands this format, such as [Prometheus][0] and [Sysdig][1].

 Kepler exports a variety of container metrics to Prometheus, where the main ones are those related to energy consumption.

 ## Kepler metrics overview

-All the metrics specific to the Kepler Exporter are prefixed with `kepler_`.
+All the metrics specific to the Kepler Exporter are prefixed with `kepler`.

-## Kepler metrics for Container Energy Consumption:
+## Kepler metrics for Container Energy Consumption

 - **kepler_container_joules_total** (Counter)
     This metric is the aggregated package/socket energy consumption of CPU, dram, gpus, and other host components for a given container.